 This special release from Oklahoma City’s Prairie Artisan is eagerly anticipated every year.
 The recipe typically changes year to year but often involves creative accents like ancho chiles or cinnamon sticks.
 It’s aged over a year and offers a silky-smooth texture and ceaseless finish.
 Treat it like a wine, though, as it tends to be very high octane (13% ABV or thereabouts).

 This Cleveland-made brew is crafted with muscovado, affording it a nice raw, brown sugar quality.
 The smokiness is dialed in and goes great with the malt profile.
 Unsurprisingly, the beer fares well with gamey foods and pretty much anything off the smoker.
 Presently, it’s a tough one to get your paws on as it’s a pub-only beer but perhaps with increased popularity, a bottled version will come to fruition.

 There are a lot of stouts that go to barrel but the category is not solely attached to this particular style.
 Upland Brewing makes a whole family of great barrel-aged sours, including this delightful fruit ale made with cherry.
 The tart cherries come in from a local farm in Michigan and lead to a beer that’s bright, dry, and pleasantly fruity.
-Use of a lambic-style yeast gives it a fetching Belgian quality, especially aromatically.
+The use of a lambic-style yeast gives it a fetching Belgian quality, especially aromatically.

 - The 11 Best Breweries in America To Visit Right Now

 - 5 Best Fruit Beers To Help Beat the Heat

 - The Best Hard Kombuchas To Drink Right Now